Mumbai

 Courses

-Take 2 courses taught in English by Georgia Tech CS faculty and Program Director, Naveena Karusala:
+Courses (which will be confirmed before August '26) will be taught in English by Georgia Tech CS faculty and Program Director, Naveena Karusala:

-More information about the courses:
+General information about the courses:

 • The courses offered through this program are open to all majors and are taught in English by Georgia Tech faculty for GT resident credit.